Department of International Business

 English for Business Communication

-Students learn the four core language skills of hearing, reading, speaking, and writing with a focus on the business workplace.
-All-English lectures help students to acquire practical communication skills.
+With a focus on the business workplace, students learn the four core language skills of listening, reading, speaking, and writing.
+Lectures held entirely in English help students to acquire more practical communication skills.